 Learning Credit: Students who want course credit for volunteering should arrange this with their academic advisors.

 Time Commitment: Depending on needs of the RWS and matching with candidate availability, and always between 8:30 a.m. - 5:00 p.m.
 Monday - Friday.

 Transhare: You can apply for Transhare to help with the costs of getting to and from the Library.

-Interested persons should send the following materials by e-mail to the Head of Reference and Web Services in the Public Services Division:
+Interested persons should send the following materials by e-mail to the Reference and Web Services in the Public Services Division: